Shalom Kramer: Biography

 Shalom Kramer was born in Sanok, Galicia, which was transferred from the Austro-Hungarian Empire to Poland after World War I. His father, Shlomo (Solomon) Kramer, was a manufacturer of juices and vinegar, one of the largest employers of the city, and a leader of the Young Mizrachi Movement in Galicia.
 Kramer grew up in Sanok and studied in a cheder (a religious primary school) and a Polish primary school until 1925.
 From 1925 to 1931 he attended Takhkemoni Rabbinical School in Warsaw, along with his friend Abba Ben-David (later the first language consultant of the Israel Broadcasting Authority).
 There, he acquired a Jewish and general education and was ordained as a rabbi.
-In 1931-32 he studied for a Polish matriculation certificate in Vilna, and from 1932-33 he studied law at the University of Lwow.
+In 1931-32 he studied for a Polish matriculation certificate in Vilna, and from 1932 to 1933 he studied law at the University of Lwow.

 In November 1934, he immigrated to Mandatory Palestine, where he pursued undergraduate and graduate degrees in Hebrew Literature, Hebrew Language and Philosophy at the Hebrew University of Jerusalem, His dissertation, which he did not complete, was on the life and work of David Frishman.
 He supported himself with work in construction and as a surveyor.

 Kramer was one of the first people in the Jewish Yishuv (pre-state Jewish community) to learn about the murder of the Jews of Europe.
 Opposing the line taken by the newspaper to downplay this information, Kramer resigned and joined the British army in May 1942, serving for two years.
 During the Holocaust, many members of his family perished, including his father Shlomo and his brother and sister.

 He died in 1978, leaving his widow, three children, and ten grandchildren.